Roton-mediated soliton bound states in binary dipolar condensates: Results

 \subsection{Soliton collisions}

 True solitons can, in principle, emerge unscathed from collisions.
-On the one hand, the presence of dipolar interactions breaks integrability, so perfectly elastic collisions are not expected.
-On the other hand, collisions between dark-antidark solitons may still be nearly elastic and thus serve as a probe of the inter-soliton potential.
+However, the presence of dipolar interactions breaks integrability, so perfectly elastic collisions are not expected.
+Nevertheless, dark-antidark solitons may still survive collisions and thus serve as a probe of the inter-soliton potential.

 Figure \ref{Fig:Coll} shows four dark-antidark solitons in each panel---two slowly moving negative-core solitons and two stationary positive-core solitons---in (a) the nondipolar reference system and (b) a binary dipolar condensate.
 In the nondipolar case, like-sign solitons bounce off each other, whereas opposite-sign solitons pass through (as predicted in Ref.~\cite{rohrs2025magnetic}).
 With dipolar interactions present, however, they always bounce, independent of relative sign.
-The bouncing arises from maxima in the inter-soliton potential $V$, which act as effective barriers.
+The bouncing arises from the periodic maxima in the inter-soliton potential $V$, which act as effective barriers.
+Crucially, universal low-velocity bouncing occurs because these maxima exist regardless of the soliton signs (see Sec.~\ref{Sec:BSOrigin}).
 For like-sign solitons, these maxima occur at integer multiples of $\lambda_\text{rot}$; for opposite-sign solitons, half-integer multiples (see Fig.~\ref{Fig:BSOrigin}).
 Consequently, for the collisions shown in Fig.~\ref{Fig:Coll}(b), the minimum separation before bouncing differs: $\Delta x\gtrsim\lambda_\text{rot}$ for like-sign collisions and $\Delta x\gtrsim1.5\lambda_\text{rot}$ for opposite-sign collisions, suggesting that in both cases the second maxima are relevant at these velocities.
 These distinct collisional properties---especially when contrasted with the nondipolar case---could provide direct experimental evidence of the spin roton.